 We are so used to being presented with an overabundance of options, having so little can seem shocking.
 Don’t pair down too quickly in a fit of motivation.
 I’m almost positive you’ll panic, feel unprepared, and then start restocking immediately to fill the perceived void.

 MINI CHALLENGE: Choose a week to wear a “uniform” and see how it feels.
-For example, my uniform is t-shirt, cardigan, jeans, boots.
+For example, my uniform is an Everlane tee or tank, cardigan, jeans, boots.
 Choose your top/bottom/accessory/shoe of choice and then choose 2-3 of each item to mix and match through the week.
 Essentially, create a mini-capsule for a week of testing.
 (If you’re feeling really brave, pack/separate all your other clothes away to remove temptation!)

 If it wasn’t too difficult, you’re probably ready to pare down and start seriously thinking about a capsule wardrobe!